krakend/krakend-documentation/authorization/keycloak.md

 }
 {{< /highlight >}}

 From the configuration above, you have to **replace the `KEYCLOAK:8080` value** to match your installation.
 If you don't use the default realm `master` then change it also in the `jwk_url`.

+Make sure that the JWK URL exists, some set ups do not have the `/auth/` part in the URL.

 That's the minimum configuration you need to protect your API from being accessed by someone who has not a valid token from Keycloak.
 Also notice there is a flag `"disable_jwk_security": true`, this is necessary when we are accessing our JWK address with http instead of https.

 Now you might want to add **additional checks to your system** and take advantage of all the powerful features of Keycloak.
 This is possible by [declaring more elements into the configuration](https://www.krakend.io/docs/authorization/jwt-validation/).